The last twelve months have been interesting to say the least.

 I’d also like to come back to streaming and try to improve the experience there as much as possible.

 That said, for the most part, it will likely be much of the same.
-While I still agree with what I said in Randomly Generated Difficulty, I don’t think the lack of purchasing new titles, or purchasing few as opposed to several, will affect the blog too much.
+While I still agree with what I’ve said previously, I don’t think that the lack of purchasing new titles, or purchasing few as opposed to several, will affect the blog too much.
 Of course, it won’t affect my personal site- as that isn’t even gaming related.
 But that is something I’ll need to look at and work around as and when it happens.
 There are a ton of reviews and gaming related content over on the Gaming page already.
 As part of that initial push to feature gaming and gaming related posts here was to create a bulk of content to offset the two years of creative posts.

 While I had been thinking of branching out to Google+ recently I think I will hold off on that.
 I like having David Wilkshire.co.uk and Moggie @ WordPress as the main sites while Twitter, YouTube, and Twitch bring up the rear.
 Still haven’t made much progress towards finalising my Etsy shop, either.
 Had it for three-four years now and never done a thing with it.